andersjohanandreassen/JUNIPR/README.md

 # JUNIPR

-JUNIPR_public is a tf.keras implementation of the JUNIPR model introduced in arXiv:1804.09720
+JUNIPR is a tf.keras implementation of the JUNIPR model introduced in arXiv:1804.09720

 The code is written with tensorflow version 1.11.
 Compatibility with earlier versions is not guaranteed.